 Spring Boot is a popular framework for building Java applications, and PostgreSQL is a powerful open-source relational database management system.
 Combining the two can provide a robust and efficient solution for data persistence in your Java applications.
-In this blog, we will walk you through the steps to connect PostgreSQL with Spring Boot, along with a practical example.
+In this blog, we will walk you through the tutorial steps for How to connect PostgreSQL in Spring Boot, along with a practical example.

 Prerequisites: